Coastline-XploitClub/CCDC/Checklists/Roles.md

     - [ ] Submit a change request form for any changes made to the Linux Clients.
   - [ ] Identify any services running on the Linux Clients and document their names.
   - [ ] Identify the hostname and IP addresses of the Linux Clients and document them.

+## Networking / Firewall

+### Aaron
+  - [ ] Change default password ASAP.
+  - [ ] Create new admin user and disable original "admin" user.
+  - [ ] Disable SSH access to Firewall.
+  - [ ] Allow access to pfSense web interface from only 1 IP Address (your jumpbox).
-  - [ ] Gather list of hostname and IP addresses from Loren, Vinh, Alvin and create firewall rules to allow traffic between the hosts and disable all other traffic.
+  - [ ] Work on establishing firewall rules given hostnames and IP addresses from team, time permitting.

 ## Business Injects

-- ### Spencer
+- ### Seon

-  - [ ] Track active business injects and document the Goal and Due Time for each (Add to whiteboard)
+  - [ ] Track active business injects and document the Goal and Due Time for each (Add to whiteboard).
-  - [ ] Prioritize business injects and assign to team members
+  - [ ] Prioritize business injects and assign to appropriate team members.
-  - [ ] Communicate all change requests to Ops Team on behalf of the team
+  - [ ] Communicate all change requests to Ops Team on behalf of the team.
-  - [ ] Notify team of any changes to the competition environment communicated in Discords
+  - [ ] Notify team of any changes to the competition environment communicated in Mantis Ticketing system.
-  - [ ] Primary responsibility is managing the business injects and ensuring that they are completed on time
+  - [ ] Primary responsibility is managing the business injects and ensuring that they are completed on time.

-- ### Bryan

-- [ ] Execute on business injects assigned by Spencer with assistance from the rest of the team
   - [ ] Format information gathered from the rest of the team into a business inject report
-- [ ] Deliver draft report to Spencer and Mike for final review (This is meant to be collaborative)
-- [ ] Primary responsibility is completing assigned business injects by gathering required information from the rest of the team.

 ## Incident Response / Threat Hunting

-- ### Brent / Terrie
+- ### Brent
+  - [ ] Scan environment for all hostnames/IP addresses.

-  - [ ] Begin monitoring the network for suspicious activity
+  - [ ] Begin monitoring the network for suspicious activity.
     - [ ] Nmap scan of all hosts
     - [ ] Nessus or other vuln scanning tools
     - [ ] Work closely with Loren on the ability to monitor the Kibana logs.
 You should have access and know how to query the logs.